Oruchan-Asar/routine-check-ext/README.md

-# Todo Check - Web App & Browser Extension
+# Routine Check - Web App & Browser Extension

-This is a full-stack application that combines a Next.js web application with a browser extension for managing todos and calendar integration.
+This is a full-stack application that combines a Next.js web application with a browser extension for managing routines and calendar integration.

 ## Features

 - User authentication (registration and login)
-- Todo management with calendar integration
+- Routine management with calendar integration
-- Browser extension for quick access to todos
+- Browser extension for quick access to routines
 - Modern UI components with shadcn/ui
 - PostgreSQL database with Prisma ORM
-- Real-time todo status updates
+- Real-time routine status updates
-- Calendar view for task scheduling
+- Calendar view for routine scheduling
 - Browser notifications and reminders
 - Secure authentication with middleware protection